 Arrange for an adult friend or family member to drive you home.

 Allow time to check in.
-You will need to sign a form stating that the procedure has been explained to you.
+You will need to sign an informed consent form stating that the procedure has been explained to you.
 Be certain all of your questions are answered before you sign.

 Preparing at home

 Arranging a few things ahead of time can make recovery easier and safer.